Yoast/wordpress-seo/.github/CONTRIBUTING.md

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.

-#### Getting Started
+#### Submitting an issue you found
-If there is no ticket for your issue, submit it first, following the guidelines above.
+Make sure your problem does not exist as a ticket already by searching through [the existing issues](https://github.com/Yoast/wordpress-seo/issues).
+If you cannot find anything which resembles your problem, please [create a new issue](https://github.com/Yoast/wordpress-seo/issues/new).

-#### Making Changes
+#### Fixing an issue

 * Fork the repository on GitHub (make sure to use the trunk branch, not master).
 * Make the changes to your forked repository.
-* Ensure you stick to the []WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) and you properly document any new functions, actions and filters following the [documentation standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
+* Ensure you stick to the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) and you properly document any new functions, actions and filters following the [documentation standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
-* When committing, reference your issue (if present) and include a note about the fix.
+* When committing, reference your issue and include a note about the fix.
 * Push the changes to your fork and submit a pull request to the 'trunk' branch of the Yoast SEO repository.

 We will review your pull request and merge when everything is in order.
 We will help you to make sure the code will comply to the standards described above.